Updated: May 2008

 Books and Literary References

-10.1) Books, Articles & Literary References to His Music
+10.1) Books, Articles, & Literary References to His Music

-A new biography "Michael W. Balfe: A Unique Victorian Composer" by Basil Walsh has been published in Europe and the USA for the composer's bicentenary year (2008), by Irish Academic Press, Dublin, in association with the Arts Council of Ireland.
+A recent biography "Michael W. Balfe: A Unique Victorian Composer" by Basil Walsh has been published in Europe and the USA for the composer's bicentenary year (2008), by Irish Academic Press,Dublin, in association with the Arts Council of Ireland.

 NEW!